camarman/GTRPy/README.md

 ### Fields

-Currently, there are 6 different type of fields that you can carry out operations.
+Currently, there are 6 different types of fields that you can carry out operations.
 These are:

 1. Scalar Field
 2. Type (1,0) Vector Field